GreenGo to Develop 1,300 MW of Renewable Energy Projects in Italy

 The initiative, announced by GreenGo Chief Executive Giuseppe Mastropieri, will include a diverse mix of energy sources.
-The pipeline comprises around 880 MW of agri-voltaic projects, complemented by wind energy, traditional photovoltaics, and approximately 300 MW of battery storage.
+The pipeline comprises around 880 MW of agri-voltaic projects, complemented by wind energy, traditional photovoltaics, and approximately 300 MW of storage.

 Founded in 2018, GreenGo has expanded its portfolio with recent investments, including a €22 million contribution from the Eiffel Fund between 2022 and 2023.
 The company concluded 2023 with approximately €7 million in revenues.